MarTCM/.dotfiles/README.md

 # .dotfiles

-This repo is a collection of my .config that I use in my Qtile window manager instance.
+This repo is a collection of my .config files that I use in my Qtile window manager instance.